 wissanu sirapat / Shutterstock.com

-As long as the Affordable Care Act (ACA) remains intact, people who have health insurance can get free preventive care.
+As long as the Affordable Care Act remains intact — it survived the biggest GOP challenges in 2017 — people who have health insurance can get free preventive care.
 That means there will be no co-pay or co-insurance fee charged for some important health services.

 Worried about how much alcohol you drink?
 Private insurance companies now are required to cover alcohol abuse screening and counseling for free.
 Concerned that you’re depressed?
 Screening is free.
 Want vaccines to fight off the flu, measles or another disease?
 Your insurance must cover vaccines for those and many other diseases.